anilabraham-IT/IntuneEDU/IntuneEDU/add-wi-fi-profile.md

 |Proxy server URL  | Type in the server URL you want to use to automatically connect to the proxy server.
 Not applicable if you selected to manually configure proxy settings.       |

 ## Assign profile to groups
-2. Click the **Groups** tab.
-3. On the left side of the Wi-Fi page, click the profile you want to assign.
-4. The table lists the groups that the profile is currently assigned to.
-To edit or add to the group assignment, click the group > **Go to group page**.
+1. Go to the portal's left-navigation bar and click **Groups**.
-5. On the group's page, click the **Settings** tab.
+2. On the group's page, click the **Settings** tab.
-6. Click to expand the appropriate group of device settings for your OS.
+3. Click to expand the appropriate group of device settings for your OS.
-7. Click Wi-FI profiles and select a profile to assign in to the group.
+4. Click Wi-Fi profiles and select a profile to assign in to the group.
 Deselect a profile to remove its assignment to the group.
-8. Click **Save**.
+5. Click **Save**.

 ## Next steps
 - [Find out more about the full groups management experience in Intune](https://docs.microsoft.com/intune/deploy-use/use-groups-to-manage-users-and-devices-with-microsoft-intune)